libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 Those formats should follow the semantics of the options' values rather than the syntax in order to make them more human-readable.
 If it is necessary to define a new <em>FIELD-TYPE</em>, care must be taken to define its representation in Presentation and JSON format in a similar fashion like in this document.

+The <em>FIELD-NAME</em> MUST always be an ID-string and MUST be added as new option's Mnemonic when requesting IANA to add respective entry to the table {{IANA.EDNS.Options}}.

 # Forward-Compatibility Considerations {#future}

 This specification of ENDS Presentation and JSON format prefers displaying textual mnemonics over potentially cryptic numeric values wherever possible, which is desirable for human readers.